Economy of Peru: Inca Empire

-The Tahuantinsuyo (the Realm of the Four Parts), popularly known as the Inca Empire was the largest civilization which arose from the highlands of Peru sometime in the early 13th century.
-The last Inca stronghold was conquered by the Spanish in 1572.
+The Tahuantinsuyo (the Realm of the Four Parts), popularly known as the Inca Empire, was the largest civilization that emerged from the highlands of Peru in the early 13th century.
+The Spanish conquered the last Inca stronghold in 1572.

 The Inca Empire employed central planning.
 Writing about the Inca tax system, Spanish chronicler Pedro Cieza de León said "the system the Incas employed was so good that the people did not feel it, and prospered ...
 [A]ll this was accomplished in such orderly fashion that neither did the natives fail to pay what they owed and were assessed, nor did those who collected these tributes venture to take one grain of corn in excess".
 Officials would travel to cities and provinces where they would be provided quipus storing data, with Inca territories contributing what was possible; whether it be labor (mit'a), textiles, food, weapons or construction materials.
 Regarding labor, provinces would provide men to be employed by the empire who required to be married so their wives could maintain home life.
 Citizens were not exposed to overwork as individuals who became ill would be returned and replaced by their home province while many days of a month were dedicated to recreation and feasts.

 Viceroyalty of Peru

-The economy of the viceroyalty of Peru largely depended on the export of silver.
-The huge amounts of silver exported from the viceroyalty of Peru and Mexico deeply affected Europe, where some scholars believe it caused the so-called price revolution.
+The economy of the Viceroyalty of Peru largely depended on the export of silver.
+The huge amounts of silver exported from the Viceroyalty of Peru and Mexico deeply affected Europe, where some scholars believe it caused the so-called price revolution.
 Silver mining was carried out using contract and free wage labourers, as well as the encomienda system of slavery.
 The encomienda has been described as constituting genocide.
 Under the Spanish system, Cieza de León wrote that "with the disorder and greed of the Spaniards, the number of the people has fallen off to such a degree that most of them have disappeared, and they will be wiped out completely as a result of the covetousness and greed".
 Afro-Peruvians also appeared as a result of slavery in colonial Spanish America.
 Silver production peaked in 1610.

 Prussian explorer Alexander von Humboldt first encountered guano in 1802 and started fertilizer research Callao in Peru, with his findings being reported throughout Europe.